-Are you a student looking for more information about how to get dual enrollment credit, or an educator who would like to partner with us?
-For more information on dual enrollment programs for high school students, contact the Admissions office at (314) 286-4809 or email@example.com.
+Are you a student looking for more information about how to get dual enrollment credit?
+For more information on applying for a dual enrollment program, contact Leah Story, Ranken Admissions Counselor at (314) 286-3641 or [email protected].

 Credit by Assessment Program

 Ranken’s Credit by Assessment program could give you college credit for your technical learning during high school!
 Here’s how to make your high school technical courses pay off and help reduce the cost of your college education.